Jacob Landau (academic)

 Jacob M. Landau (20 March 1924 – 12 November 2020) was Professor Emeritus in the Department of Political Science (in the field of Middle Eastern Studies) at the Hebrew University of Jerusalem.
+As prolific scholar, he authored 24 books, edited 12, and wrote around 600 scholarly articles and books reviews.

 Biography

-Landau was born on 20 March 1924 in Chișinău, Bessarabia (modern Moldova), which he left in 1935, moving to Palestine with his parents, Miriam and Michael Landau.
+Landau was born on 20 March 1924 in Kishinev, Bessarabia (modern Moldova), which he left in 1935, moving to Palestine with his parents, Miriam and Michael Landau.
+His father was a lawyer who served in the Romanian parliament, from 1928 to 1933.
+They lived in a multilingual society; Romanian was the language used in school, Russian was spoken on the street while French and German were spoken at home.
 They settled in Tel Aviv, where he studied at the Herzliya Gymnasium, ending his school career in 1942.
+At the gymnasium he became fluent in Hebrew and knowledgeable of English and Arabic.
 He took his B.A. and M.A. in 1942–1946 at the Hebrew University of Jerusalem in history and Arabic studies.
 His M.A. thesis researched the nationalist movement in modern Egypt.
 It was supervised by Professor Richard Michael Koebner.
 For his Ph.D. studies he went to the School of Oriental and African Studies in London.
 His Ph.D. dissertation there was on parliaments and parties in Egypt (published in book form in 1953).
 His supervisor was Professor Bernard Lewis.

-Returning to Israel in 1949, he first taught history and the Arabic language at the Hebrew University's experimental high school from 1949 to 1958, interrupting this to take up a post-doctoral fellowship at Harvard University with Professor H. A. R. Gibb in 1955–1956.
-During that year he was also visiting lecturer in modern Middle East history at Brandeis University.
+Returning to Israel in 1949, he first taught history and the Arabic language at the Hebrew University's experimental high school from 1949 to 1955, with a break from 1951 to 1953 to serve in the Israeli army.
+In 1955 he was invited by professor Simon Rawidowicz of Brandeis University to teach modern Middle East history and Arabic for one year.
+During this time he took up a post-doctoral fellowship at Harvard University with Professor H. A. R. Gibb in 1955–1956.